 Today, the park campground is located in what used to be the mill’s recreation area.
 The area that is now the park’s play field contained a skeet range, baseball diamond and picnic area.
 All that remains of this past activity are a few foundations of fireplaces and pieces of broken clay pigeons.

-The park contains 45 tent/trailer sites and 7 lean-to sites which are located in the camping area.
+The park contains 45 tent/RV sites and 7 lean-to sites which are located in the camping area.
 Two bathrooms with showers ($) serve the campground.
 Most sites are large enough to accommodate large RVs.
 There is a sanitary dump station, but no hookups.
 A large field and play area are also in the campground.
 Located next to Quechee Gorge is a picnic area with a pit toilet and a hiking trail along the gorge.

 Nearby Things to Do: